 It’s our rarely-used analytical tool.

 Extroverted Sensing is our inferior process (4th process), which means that it’s an underdeveloped process that we mostly rely on during times of major stress.
-This is considered being “in the grip”, and we will start behaving in ways that are out of character for us, because it directly opposes our dominant function (Ni).
+Having to use our inferior process is referred to as being “in the grip”, and we will start behaving in ways that are out of character for us, because it directly opposes our dominant function (Ni).

 Our global perspective becomes very focused, obsessing over the details.